akilaak88/fbl-csvroster/README.md

 # Technical Details
 This application is developed using
-* Spring Boot with Apache Maven for build

-* Language and JDK : Java 8
+* JDK: Java 8

+* Framework: Spring Boot

+* Build: Apache Maven

 * Database: MySQL

 * CSV Reader: Apache Commons CSV library

 * JDBC: For Database Connectivity

+* Testing Framework: JUnit

 # Assumptions
 -	The URL for CSV file should be public.
 If the CSV resides in a private URL or resides in a local directory, the file cannot be accessed through this application.